WilliamAnimate/optimize-my-roblos/README.md

 If done correctly, you can make roblox significantly faster than what they give you by default, no game files modified, no threads injected, and thus, is an anticheat friendly way to optimize the game... probably, hopefully.

+## Troubleshooting

+If it isn't working, then its probably best to install it manually.
+Don't worry, it isn't hard.

+1. Find where Roblox is installed, this can usually be done by right clicking the Roblox icon and clicking `show in folder`.
+If it isn't there, check your start menu or search for its location.

+1. ok cool i forgot.

 ## Building from Source

 **Looking for downloads?
 It isn't here, look over [here](https://github.com/WilliamAnimate/optimize-my-roblos/releases)**.